-Configuration and Monitoring system

-Channel Control system

-Redundant Power system

-Figure 5: ECO8000 Series subsystems (ECO8020 with Option DPW shown)

 Channel Control system The Channel Control system monitors the level on each input, and switches to the other sync source if a fault occurs.
 This subsystem is implemented as a simple hardware state machine to maximize reliability.
-This portion of the instrument is accessed via the left keyboard, and the status is displayed on the button lights and the per-channel LEDs on the front panel.
+This portion of the instrument is accessed by using the left keyboard, and the status is displayed on the button lights and the per-channel LEDs on the front panel.

 If the instrument is in AUTO mode, then the Channel Control system locks out any changes from the other subsystems.
 This prevents most issues in the other subsystems from impacting the basic operation of the ECO.

 When the instrument powers on, the Channel Control system restores all basic configuration settings that were in place when the instrument was powered off.
 This restoration is independent of the processor booting to run the display and the Configuration and Monitoring system.
-If the Configuration and Monitoring system is rebooted, the Channel Control system is unaffected.
+If the Configuration and Monitoring system is unaffected.

 If the instrument loses power, the REF/ELSW channels will automatically switch from electronic to relay mode to maintain the signal throughput.
 These channels will automatically switch back to electronic mode when power is restored.
 When the REF/ELSW channels switch from electronic mode to relay mode and back, the sync on these channels will experience a momentary glitch.